 Thanks to its shallow waters, Lori Wilson Park is the perfect place to rent a surfboard and learn how to surf or enjoy a relaxing swim.
 The park is also manned by full-time lifeguards, making it a great spot for kids to submerge in the Atlantic.

-Lori Wilson Park is in the heart of Cocoa Beach and perfectly suited for get-togethers and larger family gatherings.
+Lori Wilson Park is in the heart of Cocoa Beach and is perfectly suited for get-togethers and larger family gatherings.
 Both parking and admission are free.

 Ron Jon Surf Shop